santiment/academy/src/docs/metrics/transacted-coin-acquisition-cost/index.md

 volume](/metrics/transaction-volume)) **minus** the block rewards/uncle
 rewards/mints.

-The metric returns a list of prices ranges and a number of coins/tokens that were last time moved when the price was in that range.
+The metric returns a list of price ranges and a number of coins/tokens that were last moved when the price was in that range.
 The ranges have even length with the exception of the range that contains the queried day price.
 This range is split around that price, resulting in two ranges.
 This has the benefit of knowing exactly how many coins/tokens were last time moved when the price was